Department: Pathobiology & Population Sciences

 In partnership with Defra and NGOs, Andrew has chaired stakeholder workshops on invertebrate sentience.
 South Korean and New Zealand government advisors have also invited him to discuss welfare law.

 As a hired consultant, Andrew has advised industry on animal welfare issues.
+For instance, he wrote a major report on animal welfare in UK insect farming for the Insect Institute.

 Top of page